All Episodes

 People leave because they have real problems.

-And one of the things I've done when I was a vice president, got support with, although I don't have much Republican support anymore, is provide billions of dollars to be able to say to those countries, why are people leaving and how are you gonna reform your own system?
+And one of the things I've done when I was a vice president, got support with, although I don't have much Republican support anymore, is provide billions of dollars to be able to say to those countries, why are people leaving and how are you going to reform your own system?

 It still needs a lot more work, and we're focusing on that.

-I also believe I've spent a lot of time talking about and dealing with policy having to do with Maduro, who is little more than uh a dictator right now, and the same thing in Chile and Afghana, and not the same thing, but with Chile as well as Argentina.
+I also believe I've spent a lot of time talking about and dealing with policy having to do with Maduro, who is little more than a dictator right now.

-But so much damage was done as a consequence of the foreign policy decisions the last president made in Latin America, Central America, and South America.
+But so much damage was done as a consequence of the foreign policy decisions the last president made in Latin America, Central America, and South America that we now have, when I call for a summit of the democracies, I call that, and a number of nations showed up for this summit of democracy.

-What is it that's gonna allow us to generate we've actually had a reduction in the number of democracies in the world?
+We've actually had a reduction in the number of democracies in the world.

 And it seems to me there's nothing more important.

-We used to talk about when I was a kid in college, about America's backyard.
+We used to talk about when I was a kid in college about America's backyard.

 It's not America's backyard.